Nationals vs. Cardinals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 21 doubles, two triples, eight home runs, 24 walks and 30 RBI (64 total hits).
-He has swiped two bases.
+- Jeimer Candelario has collected 66 hits with 21 doubles, two triples, eight home runs and 24 walks.
+He has driven in 30 runs with two stolen bases.

-- Candelario enters this game looking to extend his three-game hit streak.
-In his last five games he is batting .316 with four doubles and two walks.
+- Candelario heads into this game looking to extend his four-game hit streak.
+In his last five games he is hitting .400 with four doubles and a walk.

 Candelario Recent Games